colaberry/training/sqlbi/README.md

 # Developing Business Intelligence(BI)/Enterprise Data Warehouse (EDW) Applications with Microsoft SQL Server 2016

 This is an intensive, fully hands-on job ready boot camp program that will prepare trainees to jump start their career in Business Intelligence and Data Analytics with focus on Microsoft SQL Server 2016.
 You can learn more about the program and signup from the [course home page](http://www.colaberry.com/bootcamp/sqlbi).
+This program is one of the most successful programs at Colaberry that has trained over 3000 dreamers from 38 different countries as of 1st of January 2017.

 [![SQLBI Course Homepage](installations/sqlbi.png "SQLBI Course Homepage")](http://www.colaberry.com/bootcamp/sqlbi)